Why All Your Career Ideas Feel Uninspiring And Unreachable (And What To Do About It)

 "If you keep doing what you've always done, you'll keep getting what you've always got." – Anonymous

-You're going to need to start experiencing things that are totally new, totally foreign, and utterly extraordinary to you, in order to start bringing them into your bowl.
+You're going to need to start experiencing things that are totally new, and totally foreign to you.

 And the beautiful part about this is that it only takes a few little pushes to set the process in motion.